Yellowstone characters fight for Montana. In real life, the show fills state coffers

 “I cannot believe the amount of T-shirts we’re selling,” she says, in addition to the “hats and the postcards and the stickers and all that kind of stuff.
 I’m blown away ...
 I’m not somebody who goes somewhere and buys a t-shirt at a restaurant that has their logo on it.
 That’s not me, right?
 That is a lot of people.
 A lot of people do.”

-Ms Hallas also liked the uniforms Yellowstone’s costume department created for waitresses at Mary’s Cafe so she decided to put her own staff in uniforms, too.
+Ms Hallas also liked the uniforms Yellowstone’s costume department created for waitresses at the fictional diner, so she decided to put her own staff in uniforms, too.
 She even modelled them after the styles on the show.

 When filming took place at Ruby’s in October 2020, Ms Hallas witnessed firsthand the knock-on benefits of production locally.
-For the shootout scene, the diner’s tinted windows were removed and replaced with clear ones that would later be broken.
+For the shootout scene, the eatery’s tinted windows were removed and replaced with clear ones that would later be broken.

 “They used a local glass company to do that,” Ms Hallas says.
 “They used a local cleaning company to come and clean our facility when they were done.
 So they use a lot of people ... they’re not hiring people out of state to come in and do the work, which is wonderful.”